samuelmaina/mlh-nft-mint/README.md

 # MLH Funky Fellows NFTs
 ### Welcome 👋

-MLH Funky Fellows NFTs is an frontend application that allows people to buy and sell NFTs using the Solana blockchain technology.
+MLH Funky Fellows NFTs is an frontend application that allows MLH Fellows to mint NFTs using the Solana blockchain technology.

 A clean collection of 50 builders in the MLH community that will transcend the internet.
 Not officially affiliated with MLH.